$\ell^2$ Betti numbers and coherence of random groups: Introduction

 Since then, ground-breaking results in the study of special groups by Wise \cite{Wise04}, Agol \cite{Agol13} and others have greatly increased our understanding of small-cancellation groups, which include random groups with few relators.
 In particular, residual finiteness is now known to hold for all random few relator groups.

 In this paper we aim to push coherence results beyond groups with one relator to random groups of positive deficiency---that is, with more generators than relators.
-We both incorporate notions and techniques from the Dunfield--Thurston and Sapir--\v{S}pakulova papers and use the powerful consequences of specialness.
-A key additional element in the strategy is the use of $\ell^2$ homology, particularly in relation to a virtual fibring condition established by the first author in \cite{Kielak19}.
+We both incorporate notions and techniques from the Dunfield--Thurston and Sapir--\v{S}pakulov\'a papers and use the powerful consequences of specialness.
+A key additional element in the strategy is the use of Novikov and $\ell^2$-homology, particularly in relation to a virtual fibring condition established by the first author in \cite{Kielak19}.

 The distinction between groups with two generators and more than two generators seen above persists in this paper as a distinction between groups of deficiency 1 and those with deficiency greater than 1.